 There is an opportunity to provide further explanation about your objection during the hearing.
 The Fund sets a date for the hearing in consultation with the interested party and collects the relevant information for the hearing.
 The interested party may add documents to the dossier up until 10 days before the hearing.
 The interested party is invited at least three weeks in advance.
 The letter of invitation states which members make up the hearing committee.

 If new facts come to light during the hearing, the Fund office can indicate that the decision about the appeal will take longer.
-A report is made of the hearing by the secretary.
+A digital report is made of the hearing by the secretary.

 tasks of the hearing committee

 The hearing committee listens to the interested party and an employee of the Fund in each other's presence.
 The hearing committee gives the interested party the opportunity to explain the objection further and asks questions.
 A hearing lasts approximately 45 minutes.
 The hearing is concluded by enquiring whether all aspects of the objection have been covered and if the interested party would like to add anything.
-The appeals committee sends the report of the hearing and the recommendation to the Board of the Fund.
+The appeals committee sends the digital report of the hearing and the recommendation to the Board of the Fund.

 On the basis of the recommendation and the report of the hearing, the Board reaches a decision about the objection and makes this decision known to the interested party in writing.
 The maximum period of time for this process is 12 weeks after the date the letter of appeal was sent.